School of Physics & Astronomy

 Targets outstanding early career researchers in most academic disciplines at the University.

 Each fellowship offers three years of independent funding.
-The deadline for expressions of interest is 5pm, 6th October 2023.
-For more details see here
+The deadline for expressions of interest has not yet been announced for 2024, but last year it was 6th October.
+For more details see here.

 Marie Skłodowska-Curie actions

 The Marie Skłodowska-Curie scheme includes Individual Fellowships (IFs) intended to add significantly to the development of the best and most-promising researchers active in Europe.
-These are for trans-national researchers, including researchers coming to Europe and those moving within Europe, deadline 13th September 2023.
-For further information see here
+These are for trans-national researchers, including researchers coming to Europe and those moving within Europe, deadline 11th September 2024.
+For further information see here.

 Royal Astronomical Society and Daphne Jackson Fellowships